 The registration must be done during the registration deadlines, which can be found in QIS system under the respective examination.
 Theses registration deadlines are cut-off periods.
 The registration must occur prior to the provided deadline.
+The deadline ends at midnight three working days before the date of the examination (see the text of the examination regulations below).
 A registration can be completed up until the last day of the provided deadline (23:59 P.M.).
 Once the deadline has past, registration is no longer possible.
 In this case, please contact the Examination Office immediately.

 Yes, you have to utilize the QIS system to register for Interdisciplinary projects, technical projects and laboratory projects.
 Deadlines for the registration are 15 May for the summer semester projects and 15 November for the winter semester projects.

 If you are not registered for an examination within the given deadline, you are not allowed to participate in the examination.

 As of the winter semester 2019/2020 late registration for exams will NO LONGER be accepted!!!

 Please check the QIS system on a regular basis to ensure that you are correctly registered for all the examinations that you would like to participate in.
 Please contact the Examination Office immediately during the registration deadlines if you have problems with the registration.